DragonJoker/Castor3D/doc/Castor3D/DocMainPage-English.md

 - Scenes are described using a text format easily comprehensible and extensible. ([Scene File](SceneFile-English.md))
 - Synchronous (user defined) or asynchronous (thread) rendering.
 - Using Mesh and Task shaders, if available.
+- GUI primitives.

 ## Implemented Plug-ins

 ### Importers
 - ASSIMP: Multiple format mesh importer, using assimp library.
-- glTF: glTF 2.0 importer, more precise than assimp's provided one, using fastgltf library
+- glTF: glTF 2.0 importer, more precise than assimp's provided one, using fastgltf library.

 ### PostEffects
 - Bloom: HDR Bloom implementation.